angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 ## Dinner Main Event

 As always, Saturday dinner means Mulino Bruciato!
-We got our usual 20+ people table and I went for the usual tagliata Fredda + Tagliata Sale e Rosmarino (Cold marinated sliced steak + Sliced Steak w/salt and rosemary).
+We got our usual 20+ people table and I went for the usual Tagliata Fredda + Tagliata Sale e Rosmarino (cold marinated sliced steak + sliced steak w/ salt and rosemary).
 While I was devouring my steaks, my friends had gotten this pasta with fried zucchini on it and man, I love fried zucchini.
 When the waiter came back for my second steak and asked for the sides I had to throw in some fried zucchini's.
 We got potatoes